NDW518/cist1310/README.md

 This is a test project for Git and GitHub.

 Made changes locally, pushing them remotely.

+Added another new line, this time in Visual Studio Code.